Six ways to help Haitian-Ohioans today

 Said Lynn Tramonte, Executive Director of Ohio Immigrant Alliance, “Everyone deserves to live in a safe community.
 That’s why people born in Haiti and other countries made the difficult decision to move here.
 They’re taking care of their families and that’s something to be proud of.
 Many Ohioans have welcomed immigrants with open arms.

 “At the end of the day, WE are the ones who keep us safe.
-People who immigrated here from other places have already shown tremendous strength and courage.
+People who moved here from other places have already shown tremendous strength and courage.
 Now it’s time for those of us who were born here to be brave.
-Stand up to the federal invasion of Ohio and protect our community members by organizing, supporting each other, speaking out, and taking action.
-That is how we emerge from this unnecessary invasion stronger and more united.”
+Stand up to the Supreme Court’s shortsightedness and a potential federal invasion of Ohio, and protect our community members.
+Organize, support each other, speak up, and act.
+That is how we emerge from this point in time together and stronger.”